apurva1510/Network-OC-4x4-Mesh-Simulator/README.md

 - Goals
   - Gain hands-on experience in designing and analyzing on-chip communication systems.
   - Understand the behavior and performance characteristics of NoC architectures through simulation and analysis.

+PS: I have uploaded the .cpp and header files for this project.
+To view this project in detail, please download the .zip file.